jholsten/me2e/README.md

 <details open>
     <summary><u>For <b>Kotlin</b> Projects:</u></summary>

-In case you are using Kotlin, you need to use the <a href="https://kotlinlang.org/docs/kapt.html">kapt compiler plugin</a> for integrating the library's annotation processor.
+In case you are using Kotlin, you need to use the [kapt compiler plugin](https://kotlinlang.org/docs/kapt.html) for integrating the library's annotation processor.

 ```groovy
 // build.gradle